junxit/us-congress-bills-113/metadata.md

 - 2014-06-24 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
 - 2014-06-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5695)
 - 2014-06-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5695)
+- 2014-06-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.